MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-multi-env.md

 * 8. Run provision command against `dev` and `staging` environment to update the app name in remote environments.
 To run provision command with Teams Toolkit, see [provision](provision.md#provision-using-teams-toolkit).

-### Scenario 3: Customize Teams app description for all the environments
+### Scenario 3: Customize Teams app description for all environments

 In this scenario, you will learn how to set the description of Teams app to `my app description` for all the environments.